andre-a-alves/qiskit-sample-test-answers/11ty/_src/questions/Question-05.md

     bell.h(0)

 In this circuit, there is no entanglement between the two qubits.
-Furthermore, the two $H$ gates applied to the same qubit return the Bloch vector to $|0\rangle$ for that qubit.
+Furthermore, the two $H$ gates applied to the same qubit return the Bloch vector to $|0angle$ for that qubit.
-Therefore, there is a 100% probability that the outcome will be $|00\rangle$.
+Therefore, there is a 100% probability that the outcome will be $|00angle$.

 #### Let's take a closer look: